-If you’ve ever paid attention to the urls in the reports, you can see that they follow a predictable pattern that you can manipulate to get some different views of your time.
+If you’ve ever paid attention to the URLs in the reports, you can see that they follow a predictable pattern that you can manipulate to get some different views of your time.

-The report urls generally look something like:
+The report URLs generally look something like:

 To break that down by segment:

-For a quick example, you can get a month-over-month view of 2017 by changing /by/week/for/the/year to /by/month/for/the/year
+You can find some values to play around with this on our API documentation page.
+For a quick example, you can get a month-over-month view of 2018 by changing /by/week/for/the/year to /by/month/for/the/year